pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+##### Day 1279 IBM event Streams

+Today I need to do a discovery about the IBM Event Streams service, this service works with Kafka, and I need to use Kafka to continue with the event sourcing microservice project.

 ##### Day 1278 Event Sourcing

 I continue learning the even sourcing pattern, I start a Java application to apply this pattern in some basic service.